-Tech companies widely use UK Tier 2 visa to hire non-EU workers, as revealed by the latest report for the Tech sector in the UK.
+Tech companies widely use UK Tier 2 work permit visa to hire non-EU workers, as revealed by the latest report for the Tech sector in the UK.
 The composition of the 1.7 million strong digital labor force in the UK has been analyzed by this in-depth study.

 The study has revealed that majority of international workers in the UK Tech sector are non-EU nationals.
 These have been hired by the employers via the UK Tier 2 visa.
 For this, they possess the sponsorship licenses for the Tier 2 visas, as quoted by the Work permit.